Interpolation can hurt robust generalization even when there is no noise: Experimental details

 \subsection{Theoretical predictions}

-In order to obtain the asymptotic theoretical predictions for logistic regression in Figure~\ref{fig:logreg_theory_combined} corresponding to the empirical simulations with $n = 10^3$ and $\eps = 0.05$, we obtain the solution of the optimization problems in Theorem~\ref{thm:nonseperable},\ref{thm:seperable} with $\eps_0 = 0.05 \sqrt{10^3 \gamma}$ by solving the system of equations in Corollaries~\ref{cor:nonseperable}~and~\ref{cor:seperable} using \emph{MATLAB}'s optimization toolbox where we approximate expectations via numerical integration.
+In order to obtain the asymptotic theoretical predictions for logistic regression in Figure~\ref{fig:logreg_theory_combined} corresponding to the empirical simulations with $n = 10^3$ and $\eps = 0.05$, we obtain the solution of the optimization problems in Theorem~\ref{thm:nonseperable},\ref{thm:seperable} with $\eps_0 = 0.05 \sqrt{10^3 \gamma}$ by solving the system of equations $\nabla C = 0$ (with $C$ the optimization objective form Theorem~\ref{thm:nonseperable},\ref{thm:seperable}) using \emph{MATLAB}'s optimization toolbox where we approximate expectations via numerical integration.
+We note that the optimization problem is numerically challenging to solve, in particular for small values of $\gamma$.